You live a hectic life.

-Once the program begins, expect to spend many of your contact hours simply deepening your personal yoga practice and gaining a stronger, more supple and aware body.
+Once the program begins, expect to spend many of your contact hours simply deepening your personal, consistent yoga practice and gaining a stronger, more supple and aware body.
 This practice should extend beyond yoga postures and include a strong introduction to meditation and breathwork, or pranayama, as well.

 In your 200-hour certification, you will cover teaching methodology, gain teaching experience by leading your fellow trainees through the practice of yoga, and learn the practicalities of actually being a yoga instructor.
 Glean answers to questions such as: Do I need liability insurance?
 Can I earn a living just by teaching studio classes?
 Do I need to make a yoga instructor resume?
 Or do I need to supplement my income by leading workshops or weekend retreats?